lysng/themiette/content/posts/sourcing-a-roof.md

 {{< figure src="/themiette/images/20220822-gif-01.gif" caption="Taking off gutters" class="centerImage">}}

 #### Sundry Items
 It was most difficult trying to find flashing, ridge caps and rivets second hand.
 We ended up purchasing on the first-hand market (and rust is a thing so we thought this would be the best approach).
 This posed another problem as most suppliers are not interested in servicing such a small job or they are a full service fit out (i.e. they provide the product and the installation service).
-Other's wouldn't match the existing gutters that we had or were not based in our state - shipping costs are a killer!
+Other vendors wouldn't match the existing gutters that we had or were not based in our state - shipping costs are a killer!
 Additionally, with rising construction costs website prices were inflated from 5% - 20% on the personalized quote.

 Luckily we found Jack from [Roofit Online](https://roofit.online/) which had an online store (because as we know Millennials avoid talking on the phone like the plague) and 24/7 customer service.
 They specialise in Colorbond and locally manufacture.
 What they can't make they source though their team based in NSW as well.They also take all types of jobs no matter how small which is great when building a tiny house.
 Jack was super patient and chucked a 5% discount - thanks Jack!
 We only have good things to say.